Healthy Banana Pancakes

 Frequently asked questions

 Banana pancakes tend to fall apart when there are large chunks of banana in the batter.
-Use a blender or a food processor to achieve a smooth batter.
+This is why I suggest using a blender or a food processor to achieve a smooth batter.

 healthy banana pancake recipe.